 - "They have got the parents’ room upstairs and that makes it easy to go up there and feed him and have some quiet time."

-9. A non-judgmental and supportive attitude towards families that make or have already made the decision not to breastfeed or to continue breastfeeding, including knowledge and awareness of correct methods of preparing breastmilk substitutes.
+9. A non-judgemental and supportive attitude towards families that make or have already made the decision not to breastfeed or to continue breastfeeding, including knowledge and awareness of correct methods of preparing breastmilk substitutes.

 Acknowledgement: Material has been drawn from a report by Sarah Alexander and Judith Galtry to the Equal Employment Opportunities Trust.